 Top 10 most popular Canadian ETFs

-Canadian ETFs have grown in popularity over the past several decades, given the country's stability and sizable energy and commodities industries, although the occasional weakness in commodity prices has led to sell-offs.
-From its gold mines to its oil sands to its logging industry, Canada may be best known for these assets, but its domestic services industry employs about three-quarters of its population.
+Canadian ETFs have grown in popularity over the past several decades, given the country's stability, and sizable energy and commodities industries, although the occasional weakness in commodity prices has led to sell-offs.
+From its gold mines to its oil sands, to its logging industry, Canada may be best known for these assets.
+But its services industry employs 14.22 million people.
 And, the country is also one of the largest agricultural exporters in the world.

-The most popular Canadian ETF with exposure to the country's entire economy is the MSCI Canada Index Fund (NYSE: EWC), which holds over 100 Canadian stocks with a total net asset value of nearly $2 billion.
+One of the most popular Canadian ETF with exposure to the country's entire economy is the MSCI Canada Index Fund (NYSE: EWC), which holds 91 Canadian stocks with a total net asset value of over $4 billion (as of May 2021).
 However, investors can also choose Canadian ETFs that focus on particular sectors or asset classes, as well as more general ETFs that tend to hold many Canadian stocks.

-Five additional ETFs with more than 50% exposure include:
+Five additional ETFs with majority Canadian exposure include:

 - Market Vectors Junior Gold Miners (NYSE: GDXJ)